kranzuft/nodlim_old/contact.md

 -------------------------------------------------

 For updates on the development of the website, please follow [@nodelimit][twitter].
-For questions and support, please email **help@nodlim.com**, and we will respond when we have the time.
+For questions and support, please email <a href="mailto:help@nodlim.com?subject=Support%20Request%20|%20{insert issue summary here}">help@nodlim.com</a>, and we will respond when we have the time.

 [twitter]:https://twitter.com/nodelimit